supro200/netsql/README.md

 > *'-q', '--query'*    - SQL-formatted query, see examples below
 >
-> *'-s', '--source'*  -  Source file or a single IP addresses to process, for example:
+> *'-s', '--source'*  -  Source file or a single IP addresses to process
 >
 > *'-u', '--user'*    - Username to connect to network devices"